Hurricane Barry: 3 hurricane myths debunked

 Read on for a look at the common misconceptions.

-TROPICAL STORM BARRY PROMPTS STORM SURGE, FLOOD WARNINGS: WHY IS NEW ORLEANS AT AN INCREASED RISK?
+HURRICANE BARRY PROMPTS STORM SURGE, FLOOD WARNINGS: WHY IS NEW ORLEANS AT AN INCREASED RISK?

 Taping windows will help protect your home